apple/foundationdb/bindings/c/test/mako/mako.rst

 Transaction Specification
 =========================
-| A transaction may contain multiple operations of multiple types.
+| A transaction may contain multiple operations of various types.
 | You can specify multiple operations for one operation type by specifying "Count".
-| For RANGE operations, "Range" needs to be specified in addition to "Count".
+| For RANGE operations, the "Range" needs to be specified in addition to "Count".
-| Every transaction is committed unless it contains only GET / GET RANGE operations.
+| Every transaction is committed unless the transaction is read-only.

 Operation Types
 ---------------